 Most of us may think that "providing" an interpreter or having a hearing loop system is what we need to do to be inviting of Deaf and hard of hearing people.
 Yet, this is exactly the point.
 Including or providing (being inclusive) is not the same as being empowering.
 Empowering is sharing the power or giving up power in order for a person (someone without it) to have power.
 When we do not empower others, then it is often about us not wanting to give up power and control.
 It might be more about keeping status or due to insecurity when we do not empower others.
 Empowering others is Christ-like and it is what Jesus showed us in his ministry throughout Galilee.
 For example, Jesus empowered the seventy-two disciples to share in the work and ministry.
 When we empower others, we are intentionally sharing grace.

 One church in the state of Maryland does a great job in empowering Deaf parishioners.
 Besides having a sign language interpreter, the church elected the Deaf person a lay leader.
-A church in Washington state voted for the Deaf person to be the lay member to annual conference.
-Talk about sharing power!
-The lay member to annual conference has a seat on a few church committees.
+A church in Washington state voted for the Deaf person to be the lay member to

 More importantly, this type of empowerment models to the church and to the community that ALL people are valued and are welcomed here.
 A church in Florida had a supportive pastor who empowered a Deaf couple to be representatives at their annual conference.
 At their home church, they are often Scripture readers and lead in other ways.
 There are other churches doing these and more; however, it’s only a start as we need to continually strive for more diversity that better represents the body of Christ.